The Foreigner (2017 film): Plot

+Hennessy learns that his own wife Mary masterminded the attacks because her brother was murdered by a UVF death squad.
+She hates both the British and her husband for allowing his killers to be jailed.
+Hennessy kills McGrath and shares the information with Morrison.
+Morrison finds Quan's hideout, but Quan subdues him and gets the names of the killers and their location.
+After Morrison is released and returns to the farm, Hennessy reprimands him for unintentionally leaking information to Mary, with whom he is having an affair, and orders him to bury McGrath's body.

+Quan enters the bombers' London flat disguised as a gasman.
+He kills all of them except Sara, who is wounded in the scuffle.
+Quan escapes just before SO15 and MI5 storm the flat.
+They torture Sara into disclosing the location of the next bomb, which is planted in a reporter's laptop to be detonated on a plane carrying British dignitaries to a conference.
+Airport police locate the reporter and throw the laptop into an air bridge, which explodes without any casualties.
+McKay is executed to tie up loose ends.

+British cabinet minister Katherine Davies, who was scheduled to be on the targeted flight, calls Hennessy to tell him she knows of his involvement, but having helped prevent the attack, he can remain as deputy First Minister, albeit under her control.
+Meanwhile, Morrison kills Mary, effectively eliminating the terrorist cell.
+Quan confronts Hennessy with a picture showing him kissing Maggie.
+He forces Hennessy to post the photo online, publicizing his links to the terrorists.
+Quan returns to the restaurant and reunites with Lam.
+Realizing Quan's role, Bromley decides not to take further action against Quan and keeps him under surveillance for the time being.

 Cast

 Production

 On 5 June 2015 it was announced that Jackie Chan would star in the action thriller film The Foreigner, for STX Entertainment, and based on Stephen Leather's novel The Chinaman.
 Nick Cassavetes initially signed to direct the film, which was adapted from Leather's novel by David Marconi, while Wayne Marc Godfrey was one of the producers.
 The film is partially set in Walworth, London.
 On 15 July 2015, Deadline reported that Martin Campbell was instead in talks to direct the film, while Relativity Media would finance.
 Campbell was paid $2 million for the film.
 Pierce Brosnan joined the cast alongside Chan in November.
 Brosnan previously starred in the 1995 film GoldenEye directed by Campbell.
 Co-stars Liu Tao and Chan attended the Shanghai Film Festival on 11 June 2016 to promote the film.

 Principal photography commenced in January 2016.
 The filming in London of a scene involving the explosion of a bus on Lambeth Bridge caused some alarm, as people were not aware that it was a stunt.
 Scenes were shot at the Walters & Cohen designed Regent High School in Camden and on Churton Street in Pimlico on 18 February 2016.